tstohn/ESGI/README.md

 Pipeline for demultiplexing and counting generic barcoded sequencing data.
 Examples of technologies that can be demultiplexed are SPLiT-seq, Phospho-seq, SIGNAL-seq, scID-seq, spatial sequencing data and many,many more single-cell sequencing technologies.
 After demultiplexing ESGI runs UMI collapsing and creates a single-cell * feature matrix and can count any barcoded modality like RNA, antibody-tagged sequences, etc.
 Any arbitrary barcode pattern can be mapped to the reads, where the pattern can include:
-  - **Variable Barcodes**, e.g., for combinatorial-indexing like in split-and-pool approaches like SPLiT-seq where a combination of variable barcodes define a single cell.
+  - **Variable Barcodes**, e.g., for combinatorial-indexing like in split-and-pool approaches like SPLiT-seq, where a combination of variable barcodes define a single cell.
 This barcode can also be a feature like in antibody-tagged sequences like in CITE-seq
   - **Constant Barcodes**, e.g. linker sequences between barcodes of a non-variable known nucleotide-sequence
   - **UMI Barcodes**, or also several UMI barcodes within one read